Each year DBSD students and classes are selected to participate in various competitions.

 What should we bring with us?

-In addition to costumes, shoes and any props - a dancer's toolkit should also contain extra tights; makeup; hairspray; comb/brush; extra bobby-pins; hair net if you are wearing a bun; safety pins; a needle and thread; screwdriver for tightening tap shoes; diamond (cubic zirconia) earrings and always triple-check everything before leaving the house.
+In addition to costumes, shoes and any props - a dancer's toolkit should also contain extra tights; makeup (extra lipstick for touch ups and lipstick in different shades if applicable); hairspray; comb/brush; extra bobby-pins; hair net if you are wearing a bun; safety pins; a needle and thread; screwdriver for tightening tap shoes; diamond (cubic zirconia) earrings and always triple-check everything before leaving the house.